andreoliwa/conjuring/docs/features.md

 # Features

-## Modes
+## Spell options

-Conjuring has 3 available modes (all tasks, opt-in and opt-out), detailed below.
+Conjuring has 4 available options for built-in spells (all, opt-in, opt-out, imported only), detailed below.

 When you run `conjuring init`, it creates an `~/.invoke.yaml` file and a `~/conjuring_init.py` on your home directory.